 Heartburn symptoms and GORD symptoms (gastro-oesophageal reflux disease)

 Despite its name, heartburn has nothing to do with the heart (although some of the symptoms are similar to a heart attack).
-Heartburn is an irritation of the oesophagus caused by acid that refluxes (comes up) from the stomach.
+Heartburn is an irritation of the oesophagus caused by stomach contents, including stomach acid, that refluxes (comes up) from the stomach.
 Heartburn is also a symptom of more serious gastro-oesophageal reflux disease, or GORD.